yassilah/echarts-worker/README.md

 ## Usage

 The package does not include the `echarts` package as it is being imported from [jsdelivr](https://cdn.jsdelivr.net/npm/echarts/dist/echarts.min.js) inside the Worker.
-Besides this, usage should be identical to the regular echarts package with a few exceptions:

-- the first argument of the `init` function has to be an HTMLCanvasElement to transfer it off-screen;
+Besides this, usage should be identical to the regular echarts package except that the first argument of the `init` function has to be an HTMLCanvasElement to transfer it off-screen;
-- at the moment, using functions as options is not supported as they cannot be serialized.

 ```ts
 import { init } from 'echarts-worker'